jecksolovyev/io.centredo.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/structuredDocument/fields/dateAndTime/dateAndTime.rst

 .. toctree::

+Date and time field allows you to create date and time selector which will be filled by participants of the envelope processing flow.

-To add Date and time field you should place a cursor in the document and click on Date and time field button, or drag it over the document.
+To add text field you should place a cursor in the document and click on Text field button, or drag it over the document.

 .. image:: pic_dateAndTime/DateButton.png
    :width: 400